sorenblank/shadcommerce/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Navigate to [http://localhost:3000](http://localhost:3000) to view the application in action.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+## Editing

+To make changes to the application:

+- Edit page layouts in `src/app/layout.jsx`.
+- Modify or create new components within the `src/components/` directory.
+- Add or update styles in `styles/globals.css`.

 ## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn) - An interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+- [MUi Documentation](https://mui.com/getting-started/usage/) - Explore MUi components and utilities.

-## Deploy on Vercel
+## Deployment

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+Deploying your Next.js app is straightforward with the Vercel Platform, optimized for Next.js projects.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+- [Vercel Deployment](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) - Deploy with zero configuration.

+## License

+This project is CLOSED LICENSED.
+See the [LICENSE.md](LICENSE.md) file for details.